• Skip to main content

 4. Uninstall USB Device

-Sometimes, the problem is due to the USB Device not being recognized by the computer.
+As mentioned above, the problem could be due to a USB connected Device not being recognized by the computer.

 2. On Device Manager screen, expand the entry for Universal Serial Bus Controllers > right-click on the Unknown Device and click on Uninstall Device option.